5 Great Writing Tips from Edna Ferber, Author of Giant

 “There is the danger, always, of trying to write better than you can.
 The next book, the one you are just beginning to cope with, must be better than the one before it, or before that, you say (but not consciously).
 It must be more seriously conceived, more entertaining, more adult; fresher, more vital.
 This naturally brings up a hideous structure known in writers’ psychological language as a block, and as a result you can’t writer anything.”
 (A Kind of Magic, 1963)

-Realize that writing is lonely, but you’re never alone
+Writing is lonely, but that you’re never alone

-Write mainly to please yourself, not the public or the market
+Write to please yourself, not the public or the market

 “This is certain: I never have written a line except to please myself.
 I never have written with an eye to what is called the public or the market or the trend or the editor or the reviewer.
 Good or bad, popular or unpopular, lasting or ephemeral, the words I have put down on paper were the best words I could summon at the time to express the thing I wanted more than anything else to say.”
 (A Peculiar Treasure, 1939)

 See more thoughts from Edna Ferber Dear Literary Ladies: How Can I Stick to a Writing Schedule?